mezoni/peg/README.md

 But if you don't want to do this, then just specify all the types of rules that are not defined (and nit determined) manually.

+**Errors when there are no rules to which references are given**

+This indicates that such a rule does not exist or the rule name is misspelled.

+**Type mismatch errors in source code**

+This means that either the result type was not determined automatically, or it was specified manually incorrectly.

 ## Generating a parser programmatically

 Generating a parser programmatically is possible, but it is not recommended.